 Elected officials in Albany and New York City agree that the language of the bill was too broad: while targeting large hotel-style operators, as it also put neighborhood B and B’s and the like out of business.

 Safe, dedicated short-term rental apartments provide a vital service to New York City neighborhoods, especially those that are under-served or not served by hotels.
-Our bill creates a carve-out that will allow owners of brownstones who live in their homes to rent no more than 4 apartments in each on a short-term basis.
+Our bill creates a carve-out that will allow owners of 1- to 4-family brownstones, who live in their homes, to rent one or more units on a short-term basis.

-Only market rate apartments in owner-occupied homes will be eligible (no rent controlled or rent stabilized apartments).
+Only market rate apartments in owner-occupied one- to four-family homes will be eligible (no rent controlled or rent stabilized apartments).

 We believe that a simple regulatory structure that includes registration of your property and payment of all applicable taxes will legitimize our traditional businesses and let guests know that we are operating in a safe and legal environment.
 Does it sound like our bill could help you?